nnaumenko/metaf/readme.md

 * Sunshine duration
 * Density altitude
 * Largest hailstone size
+* Military report issuer identifier

 ## Roadmap

-There are no plans to change the API in the foreseeable future.
+Version 6.0.0 is currently planned (no release date set), with a number of new groups to be added (the candidates are runway wind, additional sea surface groups, first/last report, next scheduled report time remarks, variable cloud cover, additional visibility groups etc).

+There are also plans to change the handling of CNL keyword because some cancelled reports have additional remarks and some reports use CNL as a part of plain-text remark.
+Currently Metaf is unable to parse such reports.

-At this stage the priority is to fix bugs, improve test coverage and documentation, and perform 'under the hood' changes such as optimisation and refactoring.
+After version 6.0.0 is released, the priority is to fix bugs, improve test coverage and documentation, and perform 'under the hood' changes such as optimisation and refactoring.

-There are currently no plan to add new group types.
-If your region uses group formats which you think should be recognised by Metaf, please feel free to open an issue and let me know.

 ## Acknowledgements